Honoring the memory of John Stites and his passion for jazz music

 7. What type of documents are typically uploaded in the Supplemental Documents section?

-Applicants should upload at least one personal reference from someone who can attest to their musical knowledge/ability/talent as well as performance experience.
+Applicants MUST upload at least one personal reference from someone who can attest to their musical knowledge/ability/talent as well as performance experience.
 Many applicants upload a reference from a collaborating musician or someone who will be assisting in the performance or project (such as the venue director, your prospective teacher, a recognized professional in the field, and/or a commercial or nonprofit entity providing financial or in-kind support for the project or performance, etc.)

 Applicants are encouraged to provide a reference from a previous teacher or mentor, as well as individuals in the profession who are familiar with the applicant’s work.
-A sound file (Mp3 or similar) of a personal musical performance or a link to one should also be included.
+A sound file (Mp3 or similar) of a personal musical performance or a link to one MUST also be included.
 Generic documents such as online biographies, links to websites, and publicity downloads are helpful, but less effective than references from individuals and organizations who write a specific personal reference stating why you should receive an award to pursue your project or course of study.

 8. If I do not win an award, can I reapply to fund the same or a similar project during the next award cycle?

-Yes, you can reapply and we encourage you to do so.
+YES, you can reapply and we encourage you to do so.
 The JSJA recommends that you print a copy of your completed application, so that you will have it available to reference if you decide to reapply.

 9. When will the new links be posted for the next Award Cycle?